kimtore/pms/config.md

 cut
 ```

-Removes the current selection from the tracklist.
+Removes the current selection from the tracklist, and replace the clipboard contents with the removed tracks.

 ### inputmode